jdegoes/lambdaconf-2014-introgame/README.md

 Instead, to get a value of type `A`, `flatMap` first has to "evaluate" `M[A]` (where the meaning of "evaluate" depends entirely on the monad).
 Thus, `M[A]` represents a computation that might yield a value of type `A`.

-This is the essence of sequential computation: `flatMap` is prevented by its type signature from calling the function `f` before it produces an `A`!
+This is the essence of sequential computation: `flatMap` is prevented by its type signature from calling the function `f` before it first produces an `A`!

 Monads make it easy to handle state, effects, and lots of other things in a purely-functional way.
-We'll take a look at effectful monads to show how that's done.
+Next, we'll take a look at effectful monads to show how that's done.

 ### Exercises